-"I figured it would be you, but to actually see it and feel it," said the man, grabbing his right wrist, rubbing it with his thumb.
+"I figured it would be you, but to actually see it and feel it."
+The man grabbed his own right wrist, rubbing it with his thumb.
 Loki saw two lines there, perpendicular to blue veins.
 Both lines were gleaming like metal.
 Gold.
 Just a different shade to the lines on his own wrist.
 Paler.
 So, that was what represented him.
 Gold.
-It was fitting; the King of Asgard had a golden soulmark.
+It was fitting.
+The King of Asgard had a golden soulmark.

 The man shook his head, his eyes never leaving Loki's, and he continued to speak.
 "Until a few years ago, I just thought my soulmate hadn't been born or that maybe they'd already died.
 That would be my luck.
-But with my mark getting warm and then cold like it did, when it did… Let's just say that quite a few of my friends were amused by the idea that Thor might be my soulmate.
+But with my mark getting warm and then cold like it did, when it did… Let's just say that quite a few of my friends thought it funny that Thor might be my soulmate.
 They thought the match perfect."

 Loki swallowed around an angry lump in his throat.
 It appeared nothing in his life could go untainted by Thor.